 Ingestion tools of the past have been limited by the fact that they were created years ago and do not take advantage of modern tools that are available today.
 This often results in a complex manual deployment and upgrade process.

-Securonix Hub allows for easy cloud and on-premises deployments and automated and silent upgrades.
+Securonix Hub allows for easy cloud and on-premises deployments and automated upgrades.
 Making upgrades of Securonix Hub virtually unnoticeable.
 Securonix Hub takes advantage of modern orchestration and deployment tools like containers, virtualization, and infrastructure-as-code technology to streamline the deployment and management of Securonix Hub.
 This minimizes complexity and manual activity and allows for ingestion to be deployed faster and managed without impact to the collection of data or forwarding of response actions.

 Understand the health of your ingestion device with observability